 --National Parks From Around the Country Named to Annual List—

 WASHINGTON, Oct.
-13 /PRNewswire-USNewswire/ -- Today, the National Park Foundation announced the 2010 "Top National Parks for Fall Foliage" list.
-Each national park location offers unique ways in which visitors can view the colorful foliage.
-Whether by water, foot, bicycle or car, however, the dramatic colors of the season are not to be missed.
+6, 2011 /PRNewswire-USNewswire/ -- With the Autumn season in full swing, the National Park Foundation, the official charity of America's national parks, announced the 2011 "Great National Parks for Fall Foliage" list.
+This year's list includes some iconic parks and a few lesser-known treasures.
+Each national park location, however, offers unique ways in which visitors can view the colorful foliage.
+Whether by water, foot, bicycle or car, these dramatic colors of the season are not to be missed.

 This year's list, and the optimal times for foliage viewing, includes: